Luke Holman, Commissioning Editor of JEB and Associate Professor at Edinburgh Napier University

 What is a Special Issue?

-Special Issues (SIs) at JEB comprise around 12 papers centred on a common theme, such as a research topic or methodological framework.
+Special Issues (SIs) at JEB comprise around a dozen papers centred on a common theme, such as a research topic or methodological framework.
 For example, we have recently published SIs titled Genetics and genomics of adaptation and Assortative mating for quantitative traits: mechanisms, estimation and evolutionary consequences.

-Special Issues are standalone features and will normally replace the standard issue in the month of their publication.
-SIs are conceived and led by Guest Editors — typically members of the evolutionary biology research community who are not members of the JEB editorial board — whose role is explained below.
+Special Issues are standalone features and will normally replace the Special Issues are standalone features and will normally replace the standard issue in the month of their publication.
+SIs are conceived and led by Guest Editors—typically members of the evolutionary biology research community who are not members of the JEB editorial board—whose role is explained below.

-An SI begins with an Editorial written by the Guest Editors, which introduces the SI (e.g. what are its aims and scope and what motivated it).
-The Editorial may also introduce each paper featured in the SI, review the field, or feature new primary research.
+An SI begins with an Editorial written by the Guest Editors, which introduces the issue (e.g. what are its aims and scope and what motivated it).
+The Editorial may also introduce each paper featured in the SI, explaining what aspects or perspectives they cover, and review the field.
 The remainder of the SI comprises papers presenting new data or insights into the SI’s topic, which are written by various authors, many of whom were invited by the Guest Editors.

 Special Issues feature their own cover image selected by the Guest Editors and, for example, can be study species, field work photographs or even artwork such as the piece by Tara Okon that featured in our ‘Assortative Mating’ SI .

 What is the role of the Guest Editors?